-This article discusses current medical treatment for IBS by examining a case study of a 47-year-old female patient.
+This article discusses current medical treatment for irritable bowel syndrome by examining a case study of a 47-year-old female patient.
 Diagnosis and disease management is covered.

 Malignant hyperthermia is an uncommon skeletal muscle disorder affecting people undergoing general anesthesia during surgeries.
 This article covers its diagnosis, pathophysiology, and management.